-Byzantine protocols whose progress is driven by messages from a large number of correct processors (e.g., [5,22]) are less vulnerable to performance degradation due to performance failures.
+Byzantine protocols whose progress is driven by messages from a large number of correct processors (e.g., [3], [8]) are less vulnerable to performance degradation due to performance failures.
 The voting in such protocols masks performance failures, in addition to value and timing failures, because no collection of faulty processors can prevent the correct processors from moving forward.
 For efficiency, however, other protocols rely on select processors to perform certain tasks correctly and in a timely manner, reducing the number of messages that must be sent in the common case.
 These protocols typically use cryptographic tools and timeouts to restrict the adversary in the value and time domains, respectively, but they do not address performance failures.

 In this paper we focus on this latter class of Byzantine SMR protocols, which we refer to as leader-based protocols.
-These protocols (e.g., [2, 4, 8, 16, 18, 21, 29]) rely on a leader to coordinate the global ordering and are thus vulnerable to performance degradation caused by a slow leader.
+These protocols (e.g., [5], [9], [10], [11], [12], [13], [14]) rely on a leader to coordinate the global ordering and are thus vulnerable to performance degradation caused by a slow leader.
 The problem is magnified in environments (such as wide-area networks) where it is difficult to predict the type of performance that should be expected of the leader.
-We demonstrate this vulnerability through analysis and experimental evaluation of BFT [8], the first leader-based Byzantine fault-tolerant SMR protocol to achieve practical performance in fault-free executions.
+We demonstrate this vulnerability through analysis and experimental evaluation of BFT [9], the first leader-based Byzantine fault-tolerant SMR protocol to achieve practical performance in fault-free executions.

-By applying the understanding gained from our experience with BFT, we developed a new Byzantine fault-tolerant SMR protocol, Prime (Performance-oriented Replication In Malicious Environments), resilient to performance degradation under attack.
+By applying the understanding gained from our experience with BFT, we developed a new Byzantine faulttolerant SMR protocol, Prime (Performance-oriented Replication In Malicious Environments) [15], resilient to performance degradation under attack.
 Prime has two key properties: (1) The resources required by the leader for global ordering are bounded and independent of system throughput, enabling non-leader servers to aggressively monitor the leader's performance, and (2) Non-leader servers compute a threshold level of acceptable performance, which is a function of current network latencies, against which they judge the leader.
 Prime meets a new performance-oriented correctness criterion, BOUNDED-DELAY, which makes a stronger guarantee than traditional liveness criteria.
 We present experimental results showing that Prime performs competitively with BFT in fault-free configurations and performs an order of magnitude better when under attack.
 Our results show that the performance of Prime when under attack is within a reasonable factor of its fault-free performance.

 The remainder of this paper is presented as follows.
 Section 2 presents our system model and describes the service properties provided by our system.
 Section 3 describes the vulnerabilities of existing leader-based protocols to performance degradation under attack, using BFT as a case study.
-We present the Prime protocol in Section 4, and we analyze its properties in Section 5.
-Section 6 presents experimental results for our new system.
-Section 7 details related work, and Section 8 concludes the paper.
+We present the Prime protocol in Section 4 and the Prime view change protocol in Section 5.
+In Section 6, we sketch the proof that Prime meets BOUNDED-DELAY.
+Section 7 presents experimental results for our new system.
+Section 8 details related work, and Section 9 concludes the paper.